tuutrag-open/tuutrag-open/README.md

-# Teach to Understand, Understanding to Teach: RAG for requirements traceability.
+# Research page for "Teach to Understand, Understanding to Teach"

+This is a research page to document the progress of this project.
+Find relevant documents and their dates on the website.